-Winter Hammock camping brings an open and natural experience outdoor.
+Winter Hammock camping brings an open and natural experience outdoors.
 A hammock can be used in a new camping ground where the ground is wet or uneven.
 All you need is two places or a pair of trees to sling your hammock in between.
 Hammocking is a great way to experience nature at its raw.
-But what about hammocking in the winters?
+But what about hammocking in the winter?

 When the temperature is single-digit or close to zero how do you survive a cold night in a hammock?

 The one thing that can kill somebody while in a hammock in winter is atmospheric convection.
 The air blowing underneath or coming from over the edges(rocks) makes the air super cold and can be the reason for death.

 Here is our guide on surviving winter hammock camping.
 These 11 Tips are crafted by experienced Campers, adventurers, and survival experts who have survived some of the coldest winters the world has ever seen.

 11 Tips for Surviving in Winter hammock camping